daniel0x00/HeatCostAllocator/README.md

 ```
 3. You're billed for the Units shown on the `CCDValue` column.
 This value is calculated as follows:
    - `(EndValue - BeginValue) * CalcFactor * ((100 - Reduction) / 100)`, then rounded to the nearest integer, as value `DecPos` enforces.
 4. The `EUR` price of the unit determined by `ista Nedarland B.V.` is not shown on the API response on portal [mijn.ista.nl](https://mijn.ista.nl/home/index).
 Instead, [debicasso portal](https://debicasso.istanederland.nl/login) (don't have an account? write to debicasso-administratie@ista.nl to get one) is used to see the billing details of your billing period, available by the end of October, section `Mijn dossier`, subject `Afrekening periode : 1-7-xxxx t/m 30-6-xxxx`.
-My understanding is that the `EUR` price per unit is calculated upon the consumption of your whole building (section #2, `Berekening eenheidsprijzen`, then `Variabele energiekosten 55,00%`), then broken down by radiator (section #3 `Overzicht meterstanden en bepaling van uw verbruik`) and then price per unit is calculated on section #4 `Uw kostenspecificatie`, sub-section `Variabele energiekosten`.
+My understanding is that the `EUR` price per unit is calculated upon the consumption of your whole building (section #2, `Berekening eenheidsprijzen`, then `Variabele energiekosten 55,00%`), then broken down by radiator (section #3 `Overzicht meterstanden en bepaling van uw verbruik`) and then price per unit is calculated on section #4 `Overzicht van uw kosten`, lines `Variabele energiekosten` and `Overige kosten`; taking the unit prices shown in column `Prijs per eenheid`.
 Have in mind you also pay a price for the `Vloeroppervlakte` (floor area) of your building: this varies per building.

 ### Historical heating unit costs
 Sharing here the price per unit of variable costs and fixed costs for each billing period, for my building.